-Decemine De net recentize

-Recognize Do not recognize

-Represents an asset to the company since allows them to produce pollution without incurring a penalty.
-Credits trade on a market therefore measurable value.
-The credits given by the government are essentially government grants which should be reflected in the financial statements.
-If recognized, is this a derivative instrument or not?
+- Represents an asset to the company since allows them to produce pollution without incurring a penalty. - Credits trade on a market, therefore measurable value. - The credits given by the government are essentially government grants that should be reflected in the financial statements. - If recognized, is this a derivative instrument or not?
 If so, would value at fair value and gains/losses would be booked to income (note that this is getting ahead as derivatives are discussed in chapter 16).
-Note that the contracts meet the definition of a derivative since their value changes as the supply of carbon dioxide changes, little was paid for the credits upfront and they will likely be settled in future (IFRS).
-Under ASPE derivatives and therefore are not covered by Section 3856) No cost to the company for the allocated credits.
-Under the historical cost principle - would be no laid down cost.
-Therefore valued at \$0.
-It may be difficult to measure since the government established market place is informal and may not have many transactions.
+Note that the contracts meet the definition of a derivative since their value changes as the supply of carbon dioxide changes, little was paid for the credits upfront, and they will likely be settled in future (IFRS).
+Under ASPE, derivatives accounting would not apply since these are not exchange-traded futures and therefore are not covered by Section 3856)